ggeop/Python-ai-assistant/README.md

 The user input analyzed in this space and by using a similarity metric (e.g cosine) we find the most similar skill.
 ![alt text](https://github.com/ggeop/Jarvis/blob/master/imgs/skill_space_desicion.png)

+### Contributing
+* PRs are welcome :relaxed:
+* Try to follow PEP 8 guidelines and add comments!